-- Items such as kegs and party balls are not permitted. - Alcoholic beverages are not to be consumed in public areas of the residence halls, including but not limited to, lounges, lobbies, community bathrooms, laundry rooms, hallways and stairwells.
+- Common sources such as kegs, party balls, and multi-quart containers of alcohol are not permitted. - Alcoholic beverages are not to be consumed in public areas of the residence halls, including but not limited to, lounges, lobbies, community bathrooms, laundry rooms, hallways and stairwells.
 Consumption includes the possession of an open container. - Possessing items commonly used to facilitate drinking games or to consume large quantities of alcohol (e.g., funnels, altered board games, beer pong tables and beer bongs).
-Such items may be confiscated. - Any violation in which consumption of alcohol was a contributing factor is also a violation of the alcohol policy regardless of the age. - All students are responsible for the actions of their guests regarding alcohol possession, use, and excessive noise that may be disruptive to other residents.
-Students assigned to the unit/room hosting an event where a violation occurs may be held accountable. - Public intoxication is strictly prohibited. - Distribution, consumption, and possession of alcoholic beverages and/or possession of an open container is not permitted on the public grounds of campus without prior approval of the Vice President for Student Affairs or designee (e.g. parking lots, campus green or waterfront areas). - Off-Campus formal events hosted by registered student organizations planning to hold an event where alcohol will be present are required to submit the appropriate forms to the Office of Student Activities to be reviewed (e.g., contractual and host liability).
+Such items may be confiscated. - Any violation in which consumption of alcohol was a contributing factor is also a violation of the alcohol policy regardless of the age. - A student may not provide alcohol to an underage individual and/or permit an underage individual to consume or possess alcohol in their living unit/room. - Residents holding a gathering in their living unit/room where an alcohol violation is taking place are considered hosts.
+All residents assigned to the living unit/room who are present during the time of the incident will likely be regarded as the host and subjected to disciplinary actions.
+Hosts can be held responsible for injury or damage occurring to any person or to property in which the consumption of alcohol was a contributing factor and may receive harsher sanctions. - All students are responsible for the actions of their guests regarding alcohol possession, use, and excessive noise that may be disruptive to other residents.
+Students assigned to the unit/room hosting an event where a violation occurs may be held accountable. - Public intoxication is strictly prohibited. - Distribution, consumption, and possession of alcoholic beverages and/or possession of an open container is not permitted on the public grounds of campus without prior approval of the Vice President for Student Affairs or designee (e.g. parking lots, campus green or waterfront areas). - Off-Campus formal events hosted by registered student organizations planning to hold an event where alcohol will be present are required to submit the appropriate forms to the Office of Student Activities to be reviewed (e.g.,

+- contractual and host liability).
 The event sponsors are required to verify that the venue used is currently licensed to serve alcohol, if required by law. - In addition, Greek organization sponsoring events are required to submit the appropriate forms to Greek Affairs to be reviewed.